cs1msa/WPIplus/Collection Verticals (subsets)/#StratifiedSample(EPO,WO,US)en-all - Created for Classification Tasks/readme.md

 # Stratified Sample Description
-This vertical contains two representative, stratified sample datasets derived from the full [\#(EPO,WO,US)en-all](https://github.com/cs1msa/WPIplus/tree/main/Collection%20Verticals%20(subsets)/%23(EPO%2CWO%2CUS)en-all) corpus.
+This vertical contains two representative, stratified sample datasets derived from the core #EP, #WO, and #US verticals.

 Both datasets were produced using **stratified sampling** and contain approximately **95,000 unique patents** each.
 The first dataset is stratified by **IPC codes**, and the other by **CPC codes**.
 Both are intended to support rapid **experimentation and benchmarking for multi-label patent classification tasks**.